Ingredients

 Instructions

-- Season the oxtail generously with salt and pepper.
+- Prep the oxtails: Pat the oxtails dry with paper towels and season generously with salt and black pepper.

-- In the same pot, add chopped onions, carrots, and celery.
-Sauté for 5–7 minutes until softened.
+- Sauté aromatics: In the same pot, add chopped onion, carrots, and celery.
+Cook for about 5–7 minutes until softened.
+Add garlic and cook for another minute.

-- Pour in the red wine (if using) and deglaze the pot, scraping up any browned bits.
-Let simmer for 3–4 minutes.
+- Deglaze: Pour in the red wine (if using) and scrape up any browned bits from the bottom of the pot.
+Let it simmer for 2–3 minutes to reduce slightly.

-- Bring to a boil, then reduce heat to low.
-Cover and simmer for 2.5 to 3 hours, or until the oxtail is tender and falling off the bone.
-Stir occasionally.
+- Braise: Return the oxtails to the pot.
+Add beef broth, thyme, bay leaves, Worcestershire sauce, and soy sauce if using.
+Bring to a boil, then reduce heat to low, cover, and let it simmer for about 2.5–3 hours, or until the oxtail is tender and falling off the bone.